nnellans/python-guide/README.md

 -   To use, just type the unquoted number, for example:
     -   `varName = 250`
     -   `varName = -30`
--   Optionally, to make a number more readble, you can use underscores as a thousands separate, for example:
+-   Optionally, to make a number more readable, you can use underscores as a thousands separate, for example:
     -   `1_000_000`
--   Convert other data types to an integer with `int()`, for example:
+-   Convert other data types to an integer with `int()`
-    - To convert a string:  `int("42")`
-    - To convert a floating-point number:  `int(27.0)`

 ### Floating-Point Numbers `float`